Thursday, June 27, 2013

 If you've just found out that your child has been sexually abused by someone you know, life is suddenly very stressful.
 What should you do?
 Who can you trust?
 How can you help your child?
 How can you cope with your own feelings of anger and betrayal?

 Chances are, you feel like you've failed your child.
 How did you not notice sooner?
 How could you have trusted the perpetrator?
-We all struggle with these thoughts when our precious child is harmed so seriously by someone we trusted.
+We all struggle with these thoughts when our precious child is harmed so seriously by someone we trust.
 People who get pleasure out of sexually abusing children are good at what they do.
 They gain our trust and take advantage of that trust.
 It's what they do.
 They seem nice to you and your children.
 They are often helpful in some way.
-They often do fun things with the children, as they slowly but methodically prepare the way for future abuse.
+They often do fun things with the children as they slowly but methodically prepare the way for future abuse.
 They are experts at fooling good people.

 Love,